Home

 Malayalam and Indonesian Language Family

 In Malayalam and Indonesian history, you will get to know about Malayalam and Indonesian language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Malayalam is a part of Dravidian Family while Indonesian is a part of Austronesian Family.
-The subgroup and branch of Malayalam is Not Available and Not Available resp.
-The subgroup and branch of Indonesian is Indonesian and Not Available resp.
+The subgroup and branch of Malayalam is and resp.
+The subgroup and branch of Indonesian is Indonesian and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Malayalam and Indonesian language on Malayalam vs Indonesian alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Malayalam vs Indonesian Language Rank